 Double Ikea Domsjö

-Some apron-fronted sinks have a flange that sits on top of the worktop.
+Some Belfast/Butler sinks have a flange that sits on top of the worktop.
 They are thus effectively top-mounted.
 In most, if not all cases, this type of Butler sink extends right back to the wall, with a built-in section at the back for the tap.
-As a result, no cutout is required at all – the sink simply replaces its own breadth of worktop.
+As a result, no cutout is required at all – the sink simply replaces its own breadth of worktop, like a roll-top.
 Examples would be the Domsjö sinks from Ikea or the Astracast Canterbury.
 The Domsjö especially is a great sink for people wanting a relatively shallow bowl.

 Double Ikea Dromsjo teams with black worktops on classic grey units.